-Facebook Stories are short user-generated photo and video collections that can be viewed up to two times and disappear after 24 hours.
+Facebook Stories are are different from the Facebook posts you usually see on your timeline - they're short photo and video collections from Facebook users that can be viewed an unlimited amount of times and disappear after 24 hours

-The feature is focused around Facebook’s in-app camera which allows users to overlay fun filters and Snapchat-like lenses to their content as well as add visual geolocation tags to their photos and videos.
-To access the camera, simply swipe right on Facebook’s mobile app.
+The feature is focused around Facebook’s in-app camera which allows users to overlay fun filters and lenses to their content (popular for taking selfies) as well as add other fun elements like stickers, emojis, GIFs, polls, questions, music, and location tags to their photos and videos.
+It's a great tool to add to your Facebook marketing strategy to share content.

 Similar to Instagram Stories, content shared to stories will appear at the top of the Facebook News Feed.
-To view a story, users simply tap a friends’ circle at the top of the app.
+To view a story, users simply tap a friends’ story at the top of the Facebook app.

-While viewing a story, users can also reply with a direct message.
+While viewing a story, users can also reply with a direct message sent through Facebook Messenger or leave a public comment.

 Step 1: Access the camera